Mage: The Ascension is a flat out amazing game.

 Additionally, thanks to paradox, Mages aren’t able to use their magick to solve every problem and have to keep one foot solidly in the mundane world.
-It’s this tension where the game, and the setting, really shines for me.
+It’s this tension where the game, and the setting, really shines.

-For additional context, here a few criminally brief points about Mage as a setting:
+For additional context, here are a few criminally brief points about Mage as a setting:

 - Reality as you know it is a lie.
 That’s not to say that reality isn’t real, because of course it is, but rather it’s more subjective than anyone’s comfortable admitting.